-- In some cases, a reaction generated by a rule can occur in multiple ways that are indistinguishable.
+- o In some cases, a reaction generated by a rule can occur in multiple ways that are indistinguishable.
 For example, a rule A.A -> A.A' can be applied in two different ways: either the first A wil be modified, or the second A will be modified.
-In these cases, the single-site rule rate law is multiplied by a statistical factor 2 to obtain the rate of the reaction. - For any VCell BioModel that satisfies above constraints (single compartment and mass-action only) one can create a rule-based model by creating Network-Free Application and going to Specifications -> Network-Free -> Create new Rule-Based VCell BioModel.
+In these cases, the single-site rule rate law is multiplied by a statistical factor 2 to obtain the rate of the reaction. - For any VCell BioModel that satisfies above constraints (mass-action only) one can create a rule-based model by creating Network-Free Application and going to Specifications -> Network-Free -> Create new Rule-Based VCell BioModel.
 If no rule-based elements were present, new molecule will be created for every species and trivial rules corresponding reactions will be done.
 If species have molecular structures, they will be used in rule-based model.
 Note that the same reaction expression treated as a reaction and as a reaction rule will have different rates: - VCell will take care of reactions of the form A + A -> product(s), and the rate of generated reaction rules will be multiplied by 2 to account for symmetry factors. - VCell does not take care of reactions where reactants have symmetric sites and reaction rule will have a statistical factor.
-If this is not properly treated by a modeler, the resultant rule-based model may show different simulation results than its network precursor.
+If this is not properly treated by a modeler, the resultant rule-based model may show different simulation results than its network precursor. - If a reaction rule has multiple identical molecules, they are enumerated to provide one-to-one mapping from reactants to products.
+The match is established automatically, but can be reassigned with a right click on a molecular shape.

-Limitations compared to stand-alone tools (temporary, will be lifted in VCell 6.1). (for BioNetGen/NFSim experts)
+Limitations compared to stand-alone tools (temporary, will be lifted in future releases of VCell). (for BioNetGen/NFSim experts)

-- Only single-compartment models are supported. - Only mass-action kinetic laws are supported.
+- Only mass-action kinetic laws are supported.
 No functions are supported (only expressions in forward and reverse rates).
 Total rate is not supported. - Molecules cannot have identical sites. - No exclude/include operations are supported. - All reaction rules with identical molecules are automatically assigned matches between reactant and product patterns. - Matches between molecules in reactants and products in BNGL file are not imported, but can be reassigned within VCell interface. - To speed-up simulations, the number of generated species cannot exceed 800 and the number of reactions should be less than 2,000.
 If network constraints provide larger numbers, they will not be accepted for deterministic and stochastic simulations.